apache/flink/docs/content/docs/dev/datastream/fault-tolerance/serialization/types_serialization.md

 Flink analyzes the structure of POJO types, i.e., it learns about the fields of a POJO.
 As a result POJO types are easier to use than general types.
 Moreover, Flink can process POJOs more efficiently than general types.

+You can test whether your class adheres to the POJO requirements via `org.apache.flink.types.PojoTestUtils#assertSerializedAsPojo()` from the `flink-test-utils`.

 The following example shows a simple POJO with two public fields.

 {{< tabs "0589f3b3-76d8-4913-9595-276da92cbc77" >}}